 Law Library and Reference Office hours vary during holidays and exams and between academic semesters.
 Consult our live calendars for the most up-to-date information.

-All Law Library services end 10 minutes before closing, including the Circulation Desk and photocopy machines.
+All Law Library services end 10 minutes before closing, including the Circulation Desk and scanners.

 Columbia Law School (Morningside Heights campus)